-The personnel system and personnel rules, as established by city council ordinances and resolutions, and per Section 102 of this Charter, remain in force except as otherwise clarified or modified by this Charter.
 The personnel rules and policies may govern, without limitation, the following aspects of the personnel system:

-- (1) Classification of employment by employment position between exempt and nonexempt appointments, and determination of "at will" categories of employment positions. - (2) The preparation, installation, revision and administration of a position classification plan covering all positions in the competitive service. - (3) The preparation, installation, revision and administration of a plan of compensation corresponding to the position classification plan, providing a rate or range of pay for each class. - (4) The public announcement of examinations and application for and acceptance of applications for employment and establishing of criteria related thereto. - (5) The preparation and administration of examinations and the establishment and use of resulting employment lists containing names of persons eligible for appointment. - (6) The certification and appointment of persons from employment lists, and the making of temporary, emergency, and provisional appointments. - (7) The establishment of hours of work, attendance and leave regulations, training programs, benefits, conduct guidelines and other conditions of work. - (8) The evaluation of employees during the probationary period and at periodic intervals.
+- (1) Classification of employment by employment position between exempt and nonexempt appointments, and determination of "at will" categories of employment positions. - (2) The preparation, installation, revision and administration of a position classification plan covering all positions in the competitive service. - (3) The preparation, installation, revision and administration of a plan of compensation corresponding to the position classification plan, providing a rate or range of pay for each class. - (4) The public announcement of examinations and application for and acceptance of applications for employment and establishing of criteria related thereto. - (5) The preparation and administration of examinations and the establishment and use of resulting employment lists containing names of persons eligible for appointment. - (6) The certification and appointment of persons from employment lists, and the making of temporary, emergency, and provisional appointments. - (7) The establishment of hours of work, attendance and leave regulations, training programs, benefits, conduct guidelines and other conditions of work.

-- (9) The transfer, promotion, demotion, reinstatement, separation, or any other change of status of employees in the competitive service. - (10) The discipline of employees. - (11) A system or systems for submission to and review by the city manager, personnel manager or other designated person or persons, of designated types of discipline and personnel decisions, for fact-finding, recommendations, final decision or other designated purposes or effects. - (12) Establishment of a Civil Service Commission to hear appeals of disciplinary actions and make recommendations for improving the personnel system as provided in Section 705.
+- (8) The evaluation of employees during the probationary period and at periodic intervals. - (9) The transfer, promotion, demotion, reinstatement, separation, or any other change of status of employees in the competitive service. - (10) The discipline of employees. - (11) A system or systems for submission to and review by the city manager, personnel manager or other designated person or persons, of designated types of discipline and personnel decisions, for fact-finding, recommendations, final decision or other designated purposes or effects. - (12) Establishment of a Civil Service Board to hear appeals of disciplinary actions and make recommendations for improving the personnel system as provided in Section 706.